 6. Creating Synergy

-There are doctors, nurses and many other employees in a hospital dedicating themselves to the wellness of patients.
+There are many online doctors, nurses and other employees in a hospital dedicating themselves to the wellness of patients.
 For this purpose, effective communication between all the doctors, nurses and staff members is essential.

 Nurses have to report the health condition of a patient from time to time to the doctor.
 Likewise, doctors instruct nurses, how to manage the patient’s condition.
 So, effective communication is indispensable for creating synergy in the medical care unit.

 You should always remember that a patient may have needs outside their medical care.
 For example, some patients may have particular religious beliefs or specialised dietary needs.